Dayonggu/pProfLNote/DB/DBTech.md

   * so Thread 2 may read data from a mysterious new or already deleted rows
   * You need `SERIALIZABLE` level

+### write skew
+* Two threads are doing their own *writes* to different record
+* however, the logic of how to write, which to write or what to write are based on some *read* on a record, that the two threads may get skewed value
+* e.g.: A and B would to write their own record as "Out-Of-Office", however the company says we must have at least one guy on duty.
+  * where on read, A and B both count() for all records shown on duty and get *2* both
+  * THen both A and B would decide to write its own record to  "Out-Of-Office", since they believe there is another guy is on duty

 ### MVCC
 * Multiversion concurrency control